vagfed/sno-ppc-install/README.md

 Automated install of OpenShift Single Node on IBM Power LPAR using Ansible.

-The scripts must be copied on an IBM Power LPAR configured with RHEL 9 (for RHEL8 change EPEL link in include/playbook_install_services.yml).
+The scripts must be copied on an IBM Power LPAR configured with RHEL 9.

 ## Initial setup
 Create a new user called "ansible" and allow it to run as root with sudo.
 You can use the following commands as root: